01. Filing Claims and Lawsuits in South Carolina

-Who Is Eligible to File a Mesothelioma Claim in South Carolina?
+Who Is Eligible to File a Mesothelioma Lawsuit in South Carolina?

-Asbestos and mesothelioma cases in South Carolina may stem from occupational asbestos exposure.
-This type of exposure can occur when individuals work around asbestos jobsites and products.
+Many mesothelioma diagnoses in South Carolina stem from occupational asbestos exposure.
+Workers may experience this at asbestos jobsites or when handling asbestos products.
 Notable sources of asbestos exposure in South Carolina include:

-- Textile plants: Individuals who worked around asbestos in textile manufacturing may have experienced high levels of exposure.
-One 1997 study measured asbestos exposure among South Carolina textile workers.
-Workers at the plant produced textiles with chrysotile asbestos until 1975.
-The study authors found greatly elevated rates of asbestosis, lung cancer and pleural plaques among the textile workers compared to the study’s control population.
+- Textile plants: Many asbestos textile manufacturing workers experienced high levels of asbestos exposure.
+One 1997 study found elevated rates of asbestos-related illnesses among Charleston, South Carolina, textile workers compared to the rest of the population.

 - Aiken, SC